Dehumidifier Terms Glossary

 Latent Load

 The amount of moisture a space adds to the air from laundry, showers, or seepage.
+Laundry drying is a classic latent-load problem, so see the indoor clothes drying guide.

 Defrost Thermostat